VIEW statement to create a materialized view. A materialized view is a database object that contains the results of a query. The

 The defining query cannot contain, either directly or through a view, references to

 SYSDATE, remote tables, sequences, or PL/SQL functions that write or read database or package state.

 Neither the materialized view nor the master tables of the materialized view can be remote.

-If you want the materialized view to be eligible for fast refresh using a materialized view log, then some additional restrictions may apply.
+If you want the materialized view to be eligible for fast refresh using a materialized view log, or synchronous refresh using a staging log, then some additional restrictions apply.

 Oracle Database Advanced Replication for more information on restrictions relating to replication

 The following examples require the materialized logs that are created in the "Examples" section of CREATE MATERIALIZED VIEW LOG.

 CREATE MATERIALIZED VIEW mv1 AS SELECT * FROM hr.employees;

 By default, Oracle Database creates a primary key materialized view with refresh on demand only.
 If a materialized view log exists on